-In order to allow students to safely return to schools and in line with Government guidelines, all students will take part in COVID ‘Lateral Flow Testing’.
+In order to allow students to safely return to schools in September and in line with Government guidelines, all students will take part in COVID ‘Lateral Flow Testing’.
 This is a process that involves the student swabbing the back of their throat and nose and returns a result after only 30 minutes.
 The process is simple and safe and will be supervised by staff that have received approved training.
-This testing is mandated by government and will allow us to ensure the safety of staff, students and all members of our community.
+This testing is mandated by the government and will allow us to ensure the safety of staff, students and all members of our community.

 On entering the school, students will need to complete a registration document that will allow us to record their test result and inform them of their result.
 This is a fairly straight forward process involving entering details on a website, but it can be time consuming on the first run through.
 It is also very important that students come to school with the following information: Home address including postcode and their mobile phone number (or a parents phone number if you would like the result sent here).
 I would be very appreciative if you could show the following video to your child for them to be prepared to register.

 Following registration students will be provided with guidance on how to complete the test by trained members of staff.
 For more information on this process please see the video below:

 Lateral flow test results go directly to students’ phone and/or email address.
 We recommend that students bring their phones into school for this purpose.
 If a student receives a positive test result, the student will immediately be notified by the NHS to their phone or email and the child will be required to self-isolate for 10 days following the date of the test.
 If a positive result is received on the first test (between the 1st and 3rd September) students will already be on their way home and should self-isolate from when they return home.